aadrians/portfolio/index.md

 <img src="images/HairSalon_Main_SQL.jpg?raw=true"/>

 <p>
-In Capstone Project 2, we were to ulitise the SQL commands and functions to perform queries on a dataset, analysis on the queries, load the queries into excel and create interactive Dashboard and visualisation using excel dashboards.
+In Capstone Project 2, we were to ulitise the SQL commands and functions to perform queries on a dataset, analyse the queries, load the queries into excel and create interactive Dashboard and visualisation using excel dashboards.
 For this project, I used a dataset of a Hair Salon.
 </p>

 <p>
 The most challenging part of this project was to create a new list of customers with details such as first and last name and contact numbers, which was totally unrelated to the SQL course.
 The customer list was essential to make the queries and analysis more relevant.
-Thus, I challenged myself to create such a list.
+Thus, I challenged myself to create such list.
-The data on the customers had only client ID and gender.
+The client ID and gender were the only data on the customers.
 The client ID from Booking and Cancellation tables were used as the unique key and the gender was defined from the services rendered in the Booking and Cancellation tables.
 In order to make the list more realistic, I used the common first names by genders and common last names in US and randomised the names based on the gender of the client in the table.
 Contact numbers were also randomised using a formula that I found through the web.
 </p>

 <p>
-The importance and success of this project were to extract the relevat data from the tables in SQL using the specific or appropriate SQL syntax.
+The importance and success of this project were to extract the relevat data from the tables in SQL using specific or appropriate SQL syntax.
 This was not an easy feat as it required logical thinking and understanding of the syntax.
 There were a few instances where the mighty Google was needed to search for the suitable syntax.
 Below are few examples of the SQL syntax used to the extract the information and charts created to visualise the analysis.
 </p>